Interaction between cognitive and affective processes

 Positions and Employment:

 - 1999-to present.
-Professor of Clinical Neuroscience and Neuropsychology, University of Wales, Bangor.
+Professor of Clinical Neuroscience and Neuropsychology, Bangor University.

 - 1989.
 Associate Professor of Neurology, Brown University.